Gazzarri's: History

+Gazzarri's Hollywood a Go Go opened with performances by the Sinners, who became the house band, the Vendells and the Gazzarri dancers on June 1, 1965.
+The nightclub's early history is closely associated with the Los Angeles-based television show Hollywood a Go Go, which would feature the Sinners and the Gazzarri dancers.

+In 1965, KHJ disc jockey Roger Christian made weekly appearances at Gazzarri's Hollywood a Go Go.
+Performers at the nightclub in 1965 and 1966 include the Turtles, Billy Peek, Ike & Tina Turner, and Pat & Lolly Vegas.
+The nightclub also featured actor Edward James Olmos, with his band Eddie James and the Pacific Ocean as the house band in 1966.

 Gazzarri's reached its peak of popularity in the late 1960s, featuring Jim Morrison's young new group, along with other talent such as ? and the Mysterians, The Bobby Fuller Four, Buffalo Springfield and The Walker Brothers.
-It also featured actor Edward James Olmos, with his band Eddie James and the Pacific Ocean as the house band in 1966.
 It then achieved major L.A. relevance again in the late 1970s, featuring the David Lee Roth-led Van Halen nightly for months on end, and then into the 1980s through the early 1990s as one of the top L.A. glam metal nightclubs.
 It was owned and operated by Bill Gazzarri, who was known for dressing up as a Chicago-style gangster and frequenting the club on performance nights.

 Located near the corner of Doheny and Sunset Boulevard in West Hollywood, and just several dozen yards from both the Rainbow Bar and Grill and The Roxy Theatre, Gazzarri's became famous as a launching pad for future rock and roll stars.

-Along with the Roxy Theatre, the Whisky a Go Go, the Troubadour, the Starwood and other nearby nightclubs, Gazzarri's was a staple of the Los Angeles music scene from the 1960s into the early 1990s.
-Some other bands that played at Gazzarri's either prior to or during their mainstream success include Johnny Rivers, Van Halen, ? and the Mysterians, The Go-Go's, Tina Turner, NEWHAVEN, Southgang, Sonny and Cher, Ratt, Cinderella, Chicano rock band Renegade, punk band X, Victor Flamingo, Quiet Riot, Stryper, Mötley Crüe, Poison, Guns N' Roses, Warrant, and Faster Pussycat.
-Other notable local Los Angeles area bands to play there included Redd Kross, Brunette, Shark Island, and Hurricane (band).
+Along with the Roxy Theatre, the Whisky a Go Go, the Troubadour, the Starwood and other nearby nightclubs, Gazzarri's was a staple of the Los Angeles music scene.
+Some other bands that played at Gazzarri's either prior to or during their mainstream success include Johnny Rivers, Van Halen, ? and the Mysterians, NEWHAVEN, SouthGang, Sonny and Cher, Ratt, Cinderella, Chicano rock band Renegade, Victor Flamingo, Quiet Riot, Stryper, Mötley Crüe, Poison, Guns N' Roses, Warrant, and Faster Pussycat.
+Other notable local Los Angeles area bands to play there included Redd Kross, Brunette, Shark Island, Nightwatch and Hurricane (band).
 Some of the bands to play Gazzarri's were featured in The Decline of Western Civilization Part II: The Metal Years, such as Salute, Shocktop and Broken Cherry.
 Many giant hand-painted pictures of these bands adorned the side of the club's outside wall for many years.
 Actress-singer Mamie Van Doren even did her 1985 comeback show there.